Interviewed By Foo Boon Ping

 SGX's Rehan Ahmed and Temasek's Pradyumna Agrawal discuss the joint venture between the two organisations to build a full fledged infrastructure for digital assets in Asia, its growth potential and drivers as well as issues and challenges surrounding building an end-to-end infrastructure and adoption by issuers and market participants

-Singapore Exchange (SGX) and Temasek, Singapore's sovereign wealth fund, announced in January 2021 a joint venture (JV) that claims to be Asia Pacific’s first exchange-led digital asset programme focused on capital markets workflows through smart contracts, as well as ledger and tokenisation technologies.
+Singapore Exchange (SGX) and Temasek, the Singapore government owned investment company, announced in January 2021 a joint venture (JV) that claims to be Asia Pacific’s first exchange-led digital asset programme focused on capital markets workflows through smart contracts, as well as ledger and tokenisation technologies.
 The JV called Marketnode builds on a previous initiative between the two organisations and HSBC, as arranger bank, that issued a public syndicated digital bond for Olam International in August 2020, said to be the first of its kind in the region.

 SGX’s digital asset issuance, depository and servicing platform was used to issue four digital bonds by several issuers, with a total size of over SGD1 billion ($754.26 million).